philanderson888/course-notes/cyber/cyber-random-terms.md

-APT Advanced Persistent Threat : INSTALL ONGOING TOOLS WHICH REMAIN APT Advanced Persistent Threat : stronghold from which bad guys launch other software ArcSight by HP : security suite armitage = metasploit GUI armitage is java gui to metasploit armor has other tricks
+APT Advanced Persistent Threat : INSTALL ONGOING TOOLS WHICH REMAIN APT Advanced Persistent Threat : stronghold from which bad guys launch other software ArcSight by HP : security suite armitage = Java GUI to metasploit which is red team exploit scanner armor has other tricks
 ARP quiet
 assessment scan of vulnerabilities